By Dr Iain Matheson (Medical Director at DWL)

 Paul Blakeley highlighted the barriers that need to be overcome to stop research in the UK being delayed or prevented.
 Examples include: eliminating delays and variation in trust approvals of trials; reducing dependence on hospital site visits to conduct research and collect trial data.

-This would make it easier for subjects to take part; maximising the potential of electronic healthcare data and of the UK’s national health and care infrastructure, along with the skills and capabilities of the workforce.
+This would make it easier for subjects to take part; maximizing the potential of electronic healthcare data and of the UK’s national health and care infrastructure, along with the skills and capabilities of the workforce.

 Other speakers on the day included Professor Atholl Johnston (CCRA President), Dr Camilla Fleetcroft (Interim Group Manager, MHRA), Dr Matthew Hallsworth (Head of External Relations, NOCRI), Janet Messer (Director of Approvals Service, HRA), Dr William van’t Hoff (CEO, NIHR)